haftoe/haftoe/README.md

 ## Hi there 👋

-Collecting tools and resources for offensive security - InfoSec, OffSec, Security and Risk Management
+Collecting tools and resources for security - InfoSec, OffSec, Security and Risk Management

 - HTB CPTS 🏅
 - INE eJPTv2 🏅